eeshvardasikcm/eeshvardasikcm/README.md

-I have been contacting some people in Seattle where I used to live for a long time and may possibly find some volunteer work for a good cause over in higher conscious like-minded communities in Seattle.
+I have been contacting some people in Seattle where I used to live for a long time and may possibly find some remote volunteer work on GitHub for a good cause over in higher conscious like-minded communities in Seattle.

+because I'm not going to be using llvm, a natural move for me would be to look for some sustainable project that is part of the
+C++ community here on github.

+carbon project uses LLVM and I want to avoid any overlap right now by using C++ standardized libraries and standardized C++ practices.

 ### AyurProject